VidYen/webminerpool/README.md

 **Complete sources** for a Monero (cryptonight/cryptonight-lite) webminer. **Hard fork ready**.

-**NOTE:** We only tested this version on CentOS 7 as that is our primary devleopment platform and the instructions are specifically written for that environment.
+**NOTE:** You can get this working on CentOS, but Debian was a lot easier for everyone involved.

 ###
 _The server_ is written in **C#**, **optionally calling C**-routines to check hashes calculated by the clients.
 It acts as a proxy server for common pools.